DenisPolygalov/CaFFlow/README.md

 # CaFFlow

-CaFFlow is a Python framework for acquisition and analysis of single-, two-photon calcium imaging and experimental animal's behavior data.
+CaFFlow is a Python framework for acquisition and analysis of single-, two-photon calcium imaging and experimental subject's behavior data.
-This project is intended to be used for acquisition of video data stream(s) generated by [Miniscope](http://miniscope.org) miniature fluorescence microscope and subsequent (offline and/or online) analysis of the acquired data.
+This project was originally intended to be used for acquisition of video data stream(s) generated by [Miniscope](http://miniscope.org) miniature fluorescence microscope and subsequent (offline and/or online) analysis of the acquired data.
-Practically however, it can be used for processing of wider range of frame streams, such as animal's behavior only, batch image/video editing etc.
+Currently however, it can be used for processing of wider range of frame streams, such as subject's behavior only, batch image/video editing etc.

 ### Repository layout